omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 }
 ```

-Strictly speaking it is a so-called `pairlist`, but that is an implementation detail that has no bearing on how you treat it.
+Strictly speaking, it is a so-called `pairlist`, but that is an implementation detail that has no bearing on how you treat it.
 You can treat it as if it is a `list`.

 ```{r}
 g <- function(x = 1, y = 2, z = 3) x + y + z